Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Comfetch

-\textit{Remark 1:} We never store or directly compute a $d\times d$ weight matrix at any stage.
-As emphasized by parenthetical grouping, in the case of an fully-connected layer, we compute $H^\ell W_t^\ell x^{\ell-1}$, followed by a multiplication on the left by ${H^\ell}^\top$, thereby only storing vectors of dimension $d$.
-Similarly, for a convolutional layer, we first compute $H^\ell W^\ell\phi_\ell(x^{\ell-1})$, followed by a multiplication on the left by ${H^\ell}^\top$, which similarly does not require storage of a full weight.
+\textit{Remark 1:} The client never sees or directly compute a $d\times d$ weight matrix at any stage.
+As emphasized by parenthetical grouping, for example in the case of a fully-connected layer, we compute $H^\ell W_t^\ell x^{\ell-1}$, followed by multiplication on the left by ${H^\ell}^\top$.

-\textit{Remark 2:} In the convolutional case, where the inputs between layers are matrices, $H^\ell W^\ell\phi_\ell(x^{\ell-1})$ can be regarded as a higher-order count sketch (HCS) of $W^\ell\phi_\ell(x^{\ell-1})$ as described in Appendix \ref{appendixcountsketch}.
+\textit{Remark 2:} In the convolutional case, where the kernel can be interpreted as a tensor of filter weights, $H^\ell W^\ell\phi_\ell(x^{\ell-1})$ can be regarded as a higher-order count sketch (HCS) of $W^\ell\phi_\ell(x^{\ell-1})$ (Appendix \ref{hcs}, or we may matricize the kernel and apply the count sketch in a stacked manner.

-\textit{Remark 3:} We do not sketch the final weight $W_L$ of convolutional ResNet since $x^L$ is a vector of size equal to the number of classes.